Cuff bracelet

 Back to our denim cuff bracelet

-At the right hand end we will insert the loops.
+At one end we will insert the loops.
 Prepare two loops from elastic.
 For each cut about 7cm elastic band and fold in half.
 Secure them by wrapping some thread around.
 This will help a lot while inserting, elastic loops are small and fiddly, so the thread keeps them sturdier.

 Inserting the loops